 Jul 30

 I was recently given a keynote presentation which contained a movie.
 When I played the presentation the sound worked but the movie was blank.
-It turned out the movie was not in a format that Quicktime could play and it turns out there are many such formats.
+It turned out the movie was not in a format that Quicktime could play.
+There are many such formats.
 When I tried to play the movie in Quicktime I got an error saying ‘The document could not be opened.
 The movie is not in a format that QuickTime Player understands.You may need to install additional software to open this type of file.’
-The tell me more option was next to useless, but there is a solution.

-Perian is a handy free program that allows your mac to play almost any movie format including AVI files from a Windows computer.
-In fact it claims to play all the following movie formats: AVI, DIVX, FLV, MKV, GVI, VP6, and VFW, MS-MPEG4 v1 & v2, DivX, 3ivx, H.264, Sorenson H.263, FLV/Sorenson Spark, FSV1, VP6, H263i, VP3, HuffYUV, FFVHuff, MPEG1 & MPEG2 Video, Fraps, Snow, NuppelVideo, Techsmith Screen Capture and DosBox Capture.
+Perian is a handy free program that allows your mac to play almost any movie format, including AVI files from a Windows computer.
+Perian just sits in the background and allows other programs (like Keynote) to play movies that they wouldn’t normally be able to play.
+It claims to play all the following movie formats: AVI, DIVX, FLV, MKV, GVI, VP6, and VFW, MS-MPEG4 v1 & v2, DivX, 3ivx, H.264, Sorenson H.263, FLV/Sorenson Spark, FSV1, VP6, H263i, VP3, HuffYUV, FFVHuff, MPEG1 & MPEG2 Video, Fraps, Snow, NuppelVideo, Techsmith Screen Capture and DosBox Capture.

 1. Sam says: